mmagnusson/3dcart-wp-online-store/readme.txt

 == Installation ==

-INSTRUCTIONS
 1. Download the plugin.
-1. Upload 3dcart-wp-online-store directory to the /wp-content/plugins/ directory
+1. Upload 3dcart-wp-online-store directory to the /wp-content/plugins/ directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Setup the plugin on the 'Appearance > Widgets' page.

 For complete instructions visit,